Home

 Adding Machine

 Thomas T. Strode was a 6th generation heir of the early settler George Strode from Millbrook, Hampshire, England.
-George Strode moved to Chester County, Pennsylvania, about 1682 with his family.
+George Strode moved to Chester County, Pennsylvania, in about 1682 with his family.
 Many generations of the famous Strode family left their mark around West Chester.

 Strode’s family has historical roots in Strode’s Mill (also called Etters Mill).
-The property was built in 1721 by Carter, Scott, and Willis and was legally under Strode family name from 1737 until 1878.
+The property was built in 1721 by Carter, Scott, and Willis and was legally under the Strode family name from 1737 until 1878.
 The Etters Mill building is about 30 by 58 feet and still stands today.

 The Strode’s Mill was added to the National Register of Historic Places in 1971 and was officially made part of Strode’s Mill Historic District, a national historic district located in East Bradford Township.
 Besides the Etters Mill, Strode’s Mill Historic District includes Strode Farm, Strode’s Pork Products plant, and other buildings.